 The acclaimed author of The Dream of Perpetual Motion returns with a compelling novel about the effects of science and technology on our friendships, our love lives, and our sense of self.

-Rebecca Wright has gotten her life back, finding her way out of grief and depression following a personal tragedy years ago.
-She spends her days working in customer support for the Internet dating site where she first met her husband.
-However, she has a persistent, strange sense that everything around her is somewhat off-kilter: she constantly feels as if she has walked into a room and forgotten what she intended to do there; on TV, the President seems to be the wrong person in the wrong place; and each night she has disquieting dreams that may or may not be related to her husband Philip’s pet project.
-Philip’s decade-long dedication to the causality violation device (which he would greatly prefer you do not call a “time machine”) has effectively stalled his career and made him a laughingstock in the physics community.
-But he may be closer to success than either of them knows or imagines . . .
+Rebecca Wright has reclaimed her life, finding her way out of her grief and depression following a personal tragedy years ago.
+She spends her days working in customer support for the internet dating site where she first met her husband.
+But she has a strange, persistent sense that everything around her is somewhat off-kilter: she constantly feels as if she has walked into a room and forgotten what she intended to do there; on TV, the President seems to be the wrong person in the wrong place; her dreams are full of disquiet.
+Meanwhile, her husband’s decade-long dedication to his invention, the causality violation device (which he would greatly prefer you not call a “time machine”) has effectively stalled his career and made him a laughingstock in the physics community.
+But he may be closer to success than either of them knows or can possibly imagine.

 “Dexter Palmer’s Version Control is a gripping page-turner, an insightful and wise look into the lives of scientists, a moving time-distortion story, and a clever satire about our current information age.
 I enjoyed the heck out of it.”

 –Jeff VanderMeer, best-selling author of the Southern Reach Trilogy

 “Is it a time machine?
 You be the judge.
 I’ll just say it’s a wise, sweet, and deeply unsettling story—a brilliant dystopian vision of some possible futures awaiting us, the children of the Information Age.”

 —James Gleick, author of The Information: A History, A Theory, A Flood